TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

 Backend
 =======

+The backend's main role is to enable users to create and publish content for their site.

+The backend is also used to configure an installation of TYPO3.
+Domains, languages and other information that determines how a site behaves are managed via the backend.
-The backend enables users to create and publish content and also perform a range of common administrative tasks such as adding users and managing extensions.
+Other tasks such as adding additional backend users and managing third party extensions are also handled in the backend.

 Access The Backend
 ------------------